 Science has always sought to explain the unexplainable, solve the unsolvable, and know the unknowable.
-Scientists devote themselves to find answers to the mysteries of life.
+Scientists devote themselves to finding answers to the mysteries of life.
 The human thirst for knowledge has driven people to explore all aspects of existence to know why and how everything came to be.

 Science Is Driven by Curiosity to Find Answers to What, Why, and How

 Science is driven by the innate curiosity of every human being to find answers to the questions of what, why, and how.

 Not content to gaze at the planets and stars, humans devised a way to walk on the moon, and send satellites to photograph the outer planets and furthest reaches of our galaxies.
 They even built Mars rovers on that distant planet to study the soil and rocks for proof of water and life.
 Who could imagine that a group of people could guide a spacecraft to land safely on another planet such as Mars, unfold two science labs the size of golf carts, and even repair them while sitting in a lab on earth?
 Is it not truly remarkable what humans can do when they set their mind to something?

 People have mapped the entire genetic code for human life, explaining why we look as we do, and what the slight differences among us are.
 It is fascinating that researchers claim that according to various studies on the human genome, anywhere between over 99% to 99.9% of all human beings are the same, and there is only between less than .1% to 1% differences among us, which accounts for minor variations such as hair color, eye color, skin color, size, and shape.